georgeroubie/CSS-Style-Guide/README.md

 * I use the [Autoprefixer](https://github.com/postcss/autoprefixer) for prefixing CSS properties.

-* In the case that Autoprefixer does not prefix a property (which is not very often), you should prefix css properties with `-webkit-`, `-moz-`, `-ms-` and `-o-`.
+* In the case that Autoprefixer does not prefix a property (which is not very often), you should prefix your css properties with `-webkit-`, `-moz-`, `-ms-` and `-o-`.
 The declaration's value must lines up vertically for easy multi-line editing.

 ```scss
 // Example